Sports broadcasting contracts in the United States: National Hockey League

 Sports USA Radio airs selected regular season and postseason games, including the entire Stanley Cup Finals.
-NHL teams also contract with local radio broadcasters to air game; games are also simulcast from local radio feeds on the Sirius XM satellite radio platform.
+NHL teams also contract with local radio broadcasters to air game; games are also simulcast from local radio feeds on the SiriusXM satellite radio platform.

 Premier Hockey Federation

 The Premier Hockey Federation (PHF; formerly the National Women's Hockey League) has primarily partnered with streaming outlets, which have in the past included ESPN3, Cheddar, and Twitter.
 In 2019, the league signed with Twitch to stream games and ancillary content, in its first contract to ever include a rights fee.

 NBCSN was to televise the league's 2021 semi-final and finals in the NWHL's first linear rights deal.

 The NWHL had also reached an agreement with NBCSN to carry the 2021 Isobel Cup semi-finals and finals, which would marked the first NWHL games to be broadcast nationally on a linear television channel.

 For 2021–22 season, The PHF, will stream 60 regular season games, special events and its Isobel Cup Playoffs exclusively on ESPN+ in the U.S.